Choosing the Perfect Forklift Type for Your Operations

 Reduced Productivity

 A forklift that’s too small for your loads will strain under pressure and slow down operations.
-On the flip side, one that’s too bulky in a tight space will be a nightmare to maneuver, wasting time and reducing output.
+Meanwhile, one that’s too bulky will be a nightmare to maneuver.
+You’ll end up wasting plenty of time while reducing output.

 Higher Maintenance Costs